simonmichael/hledger/doc/manual.md

 console output, and they do it differently.)

 register uses the full terminal width by default, except on windows.
-You can set a different output width via the `COLUMNS` environment variable (not a bash shell variable) or by using the `--width`/`-w` option.
+You can override this by setting the `COLUMNS` environment variable (not a bash shell variable) or by using the `--width`/`-w` option.

 The description and account columns normally share the space equally (about half of (width - 40) each).
 You can adjust this by adding a